-We can delve into the boring old beginnings of Braamfontein, or we could skip a couple of decades forward and tell you about how Braamies became the cool inner-city suburb we know today.
+We can delve into the old origins of Braamfontein, or we could skip a couple of decades forward and tell you about how Braamies became the cool inner-city suburb we know today.

-The suburb has since evolved into a haven of young revolutionaries, varsity students and angel-headed hipsters.
-From its humble beginnings to being known as the “tekkie capital” of South Africa, Braamfontein has become one of the coolest spots in town to hang out.
+The suburb has since evolved into a haven of young revolutionaries, varsity students and hipsters.
+From its humble beginnings to being known as the "tekkie capital" of South Africa, Braamfontein has become one of the coolest spots in town to hang out.
 The culinary scene is booming too.
-It’s the go-to place for a quick coffee, a chilled brunch or a big dinner.
-Over weekends there is an influx of out of towners who hang out at the Neighbourgoods Market, have drinks at Kitchner‘s and party at the Great Dane once the African sun has gone to sleep.
+It's the go-to place for a quick coffee, a chilled brunch or a big dinner.
+Over weekends, there is an influx of out-of-towners who hang out at the Neighbourgoods Market, have drinks at Kitchener's and party at the Great Dane once the African sun has gone to sleep.